Thanks for visiting our website. We want to give you some free advices to achieve high building standards for your home.

-In some cases it could make sense to think about a Decentralised HRV System.
+Especially for retrofit it could make sense to think about a Ductless HRV System.

 The plan was, to use beads for pumping the cavity walls and spray foam for the roof area.
 Unfortunately there is a triangle which will not be covered by the

 proposed insulation materials.
-The cavity needs to get blocked on top for fire safety reasons and the spray foam can not applied into the eve area because of missing counter battens under the
+The cavity needs to get blocked on top for fire safety reasons and the spray foam can not applied into the eve area because of lack of access and missing counter

 battens under the slates.
 The actual detail will definitely cause a cold spot on the inner leaf which will end in dampness and mould.

 Please consider the following facts before installing an insulated slabs on a perimeter wall:

 3. Cold bridging through metal mushroom fixings